Project

 Initial assessments indicated a circular shape, but excavation revealed a square layout extending beneath one of the planned commercial buildings.

-Threatening the developmentā€™s viability by potentially reducing the footprint, we designed a solution to place two plunged column piles in less sensitive areas of the remains, allowing the building footprint to remain intact.
+Threatening the development’s viability by potentially reducing the footprint, we designed a solution to place two plunged column piles in less sensitive areas of the remains, allowing the building footprint to remain intact.

 A bespoke construction methodology was developed and approved by Historic England, ensuring minimal impact throughout the construction process.

-This was the first instance of piles being installed within the boundaries of a national monument, and enabled the project to proceed on schedule without compromising heritage.
+This was the first instance of piles being installed within the boundaries of a national monument, and it enabled the project to proceed on schedule without compromising heritage.

-Structural Redesign for Commercial Needs:
+Structural Redesign for Commercial Requirements

-Both buildings were originally designed as steel frames yet as the project evolved, changing tenant requirements necessitated significant redesigns of both office buildings.
+Both buildings were originally designed as steel frames, yet as the project evolved, changing tenant requirements necessitated significant redesigns of both office buildings.

 The Hewett: The design was adapted to incorporate post-tensioned (PT) concrete slabs, ensuring the required dynamic performance for a potential gym tenant.